Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 - Do not keep the only copy on a local desktop or removable drive.
 - Follow recovery instructions from IT.
 - Report missing, encrypted, or corrupted files quickly.

+Backup exam logic: backups matter only if they are protected and restorable.
+For a business user, the practical action is to save work in approved locations and report data loss quickly rather than keeping unmanaged local-only copies.

 ## Domain 4: Report and Respond to Security Incidents